 I don’t like the names of the current political parties in the UK:

-Liberals: don’t like the name, it implies that they are liberal, anything goes.
+Liberal implies that anything goes.
 It allows the right to claim the moral high ground on law and order, although the rule of law is an essential component of democracy and order an essential ingredient of civilised society.

 Labour: don’t like labour because it identifies with workers and alienates the middle class, intellectuals and knowledge workers.
 Corbyn’s Labour is Trotskyite – sounds terrible.